 Associated Electric recycles fly ash, a byproduct of coal combustion, from its Thomas Hill Energy Center.
 The fly ash is extremely fine and has a calcium content of 20 percent or more, which makes it a good substitute for cement in making concrete or as a soil stabilizer.

 Recycling fly ash provides a product to industries, produces revenue that helps Associated Electric keep its cost to members low and saves landfill space and transportation costs.

 Three generating units:

 Net capacity is 180 megawatts

 We CARE about the environment and constantly seek ways to improve the efficiency and environmental performance of our units.

-In fact, we have invested millions of dollars to reduce nitrogen oxides, sulfur dioxide and mercury emissions.
+In fact, we have invested millions of dollars to improve air quality, reducing nitrogen oxides, sulfur dioxide and mercury emissions.